 Spray rigs for knockdown texture

 Though the basic style of texture is created by the equipment described above, many factors contribute to the variety of splatter knockdown textures available.
 The size and style of the nozzle tip opening can affect the size of the globs splattered from the nozzle.
-The thickness of the mud or air pressure used as well as how long you wait before knocking it down all plays a part in the exact texture produced.
-Because of the variables involved it is very difficult to perfectly match this type of texture when repairing a small patch in the wall.
+The thickness of the mud, the air pressure used, as well as how long you wait before knocking it down all play a part in the exact texture produced.
+Because of these variables it is very difficult to perfectly match this type of texture when repairing a small patch in the wall.

 Splatter knockdown texture is not well suited for doing a remodel or repairs.
 The process of spraying texture to the walls is very messy.
 Small globules of mud can get on anything that is not masked off creating a mess to clean up.

-One variation to the splatter knockdown is adding tinting to the texture material before spraying.
-First the surface drywall should be prepared as normal and then coated with two coats of high quality primer.
+One variation to the splatter knockdown involves adding tint to the texture material before spraying.
+First, the surface drywall is prepared as normal and then coated with two coats of high quality primer.
 Tint may be added to the primer if desired to create a base color.
 A different color tinting is then added to the texture material, sprayed and then knocked down as normal.
 Once the texture has dried a clear coat of protective finish can be applied to prevent dings or fading.
 As you can imagine this produces a two toned effect that accentuates the depth of the texture.